 Third Party Software – Software that is licensed separately by a third party with the Product(s) or Documentation.

 Thread – A single, sequential execution of a computer program or program segment.
-A program can consist of concurrently executing threads.
+A program can consist of one or more concurrently executing threads.
 Where multiple threads access the same data, some kind of synchronization method needs to be employed to ensure that the data is only accessed by one thread at a time.

 Timeout – Occurs when a lock request has waited longer than the prescribed wait time for the request to be granted.

 Transaction Log – A sequential record of all of the database changes made by each transaction in the order they were issued.
 The transaction log is used to ensure that a database conforms to the ACID properties.
 Transaction logs are also used to mirror or replicate data to other databases.